Hearts of Darkness: A Filmmaker's Apocalypse: Cultural references

 A quote from the Coppola interview shown at the beginning of the film ("We were in the jungle, there were too many of us, we had access to too much money, too much equipment, and little by little we went insane") is sampled in UNKLE's song "UNKLE (Main Title Theme)", and also in the Cabaret Voltaire song "Project80" (as part of a larger sample from that interview).

 Hearts of Dartmouth: Life of a Trailer Park Girl is a documentary about the making of the TV series Trailer Park Boys.
 It was directed and narrated by Annemarie Cassidy, then-wife of Trailer Park Boys director Mike Clattenburg.

 An episode of the cartoon Animaniacs, "Hearts of Twilight", was a parody of the documentary.

 In the TV comedy Community, the documentary is the basis of the episode "Documentary Filmmaking: Redux" in which the character of Abed makes a Behind the Scenes documentary on the creation of a commercial for the Community College with Dean Pelton being the commercial's director who becomes erratic as the commercial's production goes out of control.
-Several characters, including guest star Luis Guzmán, say "'Yea but haven't you seen Hearts of Darkness?
+Several characters, including guest star Luis Guzmán, say the line, "'Yea but haven't you seen Hearts of Darkness?
 Way better than Apocalypse Now."

 On the DVD commentary of Good Will Hunting, Matt Damon and Ben Affleck reveal that Casey Affleck's line "I swallowed a bug" is a reference to Marlon Brando's line in the documentary.
 In the Joss Whedon film Serenity, River Tam has the same line.

 The 2008 comedy Tropic Thunder parodies both Hearts of Darkness and Apocalypse Now.